vaadin/web-components/packages/vaadin-control-state-mixin/README.md

 ## Following the coding style

 We are using [ESLint](http://eslint.org/) for linting JavaScript code.
-You can check if your code is following our standards by running `gulp lint`, which will automatically lint all `.js` files as well as JavaScript snippets inside `.html` files.
+You can check if your code is following our standards by running `npm run lint`, which will automatically lint all `.js` files as well as JavaScript snippets inside `.html` files.

 ## Creating a pull request